 -Features over 50 full-color photos.

 That this is from Magic Treehouse author Mary Pope Osborne is enough to get me to buy this book!
-That is covers many religions from a cultural point of view makes it a Religious studies book of choice for ages 9-12.
+That covers many religions from a cultural point of view making it a Religious studies book of choice for ages 9 and up.

 A lively and inquisitive young girl named Hope has a favorite pastime: asking questions.
 She asks everyone she knows just about anything.
 One day her musings lead her to a really big question: Where does God live?
 She talks to her mom.
 She questions her animal friends.
 Finally, it is her wise and gentle grandmother whose lifetime of faith offers Hope, the answer that she and all of us can take into our hearts.
 It is an answer whose simplicity does honor to the Creator.